 You will be busy.
 You will have meetings with project and program managers, you may even travel to check funding allocations.
 You may spend a lot of time on the phone, and when finally you’ll have some time for yourself, you’ll take care of the core of your job—reviewing managers’ proposals for budgets, or preparing your own proposals for them.

 Obviously the day looks slightly differently in each institution.
-If you work in school, you’ll do different things than you’ll do working for a construction company, or in a big corporation.
+If you work at school, you’ll do different things than you’ll do working for a construction company, or in a big corporation.
 But the most important thing remains the same—tell them that you expect to be busy, to have a lot of work on your table, and to proactively look for things to do.

 What computer programs do you use in your work, and why?